 Henry Bierlink is the Executive Director of the Washington Red Raspberry Commission and he says everything has come together making the region perfect for raspberry production ...

 HENRY BIERLINK ...
 "So this region here near the ocean, the temperate climate, the not harsh winters, and the great soils.
 I always say there's really three areas; soils, climate and culture.
 We developed a culture here too where there's generations of people who've been growing these berries.
 And the infrastructure; the plants to process them, the agronomy areas that really know what they're doing in terms of helping us grow them.
 All that comes together to make a successful industry."

 78 of the commission's 96 Red Raspberry growers are in Whatcom County.

 Washington leads the nation in producing red raspberries for processing.
-California provides almost all of the berries for the fresh market.
+California dominates the fresh market.